classic-terra/documents/proposals/lunc-usdc-prop.md

     <img src="metadata/exec.png" alt="Embezzlement">
 </p>

-1. Establish a multisig escrow account with nine signers, requiring six agreeing voting members to carry out a transaction.
+1. Establish a multisig escrow account with **ten signers**, requiring **seven agreeing voting members** to carry out a transaction.
 The multisig (MS) will be created using the DAODAO platform on Terra Classic.

 2. Eligible DEXs on Terra Classic can apply for liquidity seeding by submitting a spending proposal into the established multisig account (step 1).
 Passing such a proposal instructs the MS owners to carry out the following transactions on behalf of the community.
 Eligible DEX platforms are defined later in this document.

 3. Split the spending request into multiple installments to control the flow of LUNC into the market without creating excessive volatility.

 4. The multisig owners will transfer 50% of the spending requests from step 2 into Binance for swapping.
+In this step the custodials will make sure to follow a tranched approach, so that there are no more than $2.5k assets under CEX management at a time.
 A selected, trusted multisig member will manage these funds on the centralized platform.
 The trusted member will swap the amount according to a strategy introduced later in this document.

 5. Transfer the acquired USDC to Coinbase.
 This step is necessary because Coinbase has a withdrawal function to transfer USDC to the native issuance chain of USDC for the Cosmos ecosystem (see next step).